Retention Analysis

 1. About Acquisition

-- Start event: Any Event (Any Event is the total of all events sent to the hackle, suitable for measuring 'visits')
+• Start event: Any Event (Any Event is the total of all events sent to Hackle, suitable for measuring 'visits')

-- Return event: Any Event (Any Event is the total of all events sent to the hackle, suitable for measuring 'visits')
+• Return event: Any Event (Any Event is the total of all events sent to Hackle, suitable for measuring 'visits')

-- On average 7 days, how many users are still active after two weeks from signing up?
+• On average over 7 days, how many users are still active two weeks after signing up?

 2. About User Behavior